heawon-yoon/anim-gaussian/README.md

 Modeling animatable human avatars from only Few pictures. colmap dataset is generally reconstructed in real video scenes.
 Making data sets in the realm of virtual people is difficult.
 This project mainly introduces how to do avatar related 3D reconstruction.
-Useing smpl models for animation
+Useing smpl models and extended lbs for animation

 ## High quality
 It only takes a few minutes to recreate high-quality 3D models